dcSpark/shinkai-node/typescript/@shinkai/toolkit-executor/README.md

 ## Webserver Mode (HTTP)

-In webserver mode, the toolkit runner offers applications (like the Shinkai node or otherwise) the ability to easily execute tools by providing all data through HTTP requests.
+In webserver mode, the toolkit Executor offers applications (like the Shinkai node or otherwise) the ability to easily execute tools by providing all data through HTTP requests.

-Of note, the runner in webserver mode is meant to run sandboxed and not be publicly accessible as it executes whatever code is within the toolkit.
+Of note, the Executor in webserver mode is meant to run sandboxed and not be publicly accessible as it executes whatever code is within the toolkit.
 Be careful, when using the runner outside of the Shinkai node in production.

-To start the runner in webserver mode on port 3000, simply do:
+To start the Executor in webserver mode on port 3000, simply do:

 ```
-node build/runner.js -w -p 3000
+node dist/shinkai-toolkit-executor.js -w -p 3000
 ```

 ### Tool Execution - POST `/exec`